SabrinaStoekly/lumina/README.md

 This project represents a significant milestone in my journey as a Full Stack Software Developer, showcasing my skills in developing a full-fledged e-commerce website dedicated to selling exquisite jewelry.
 As part of my ongoing learning and development, LUMINA offers an immersive experience in discovering and purchasing stunning jewelry pieces.

+Experience the allure of LUMINA by visiting the website [here](https://luminashop-43e0933e7995.herokuapp.com/) !!
 ---

 ## Table of Contents